 We will take reasonable commercial measurers to ensure the security of your personal information, whether kept in electronic form or hard copy.

 GCNCC has implemented technology and operational security in order to protect personal information from loss, misuse, alteration or destruction.
 We use a range of physical and electronic procedures to ensure the privacy of your personal information is safeguarded.
 These include operational policies and procedures (such as restricting physical access to our offices and the use of key management verification protocols) and maintaining a secure database system through the use of passwords, encryption, intrusion prevention/detection and firewalls.
-We limit the persons (including employees) or entities that have access to your personal information, and ensure that those persons are required to treat the information in accordance with the Australian Privacy Principles and other applicable privacy laws.
+We limit the persons (including employees) or entities that have access to your personal information and ensure that those persons are required to treat the information in accordance with the Australian Privacy Principles and other applicable privacy laws.

 We have also adopted other security measures including, for example, the use of a Security Socket Layer (SSL) protocol, which provides a secure environment for individuals to transmit personal information to a GCNCC hosted website or server.
 This information is encrypted during transmission and, in doing so, prevents unauthorised persons access to it.
 All information obtained and collected via GCNCC’s website is stored on a secure server in Australia, to prevent personal information from being accessed by unauthorised persons.

 GCNCC is also dedicated to providing secure online environments including for the protection of the financial and credit card details of its customers and members.
-The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards which GCNCC and GCNCC payment providers adhere to in order to maintain the highest level of security and protection for client information.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards that GCNCC and GCNCC payment providers adhere to in order to maintain the highest level of security and protection for client information.
 GCNCC’s payment provider has the highest level of PCI DSS compliance and is audited regularly to ensure that it (and GCNCC maintains its high-level security and customer protection.

 How to Contact Us